Masha-L/MealHC/README.md

 Installation:

-Usage:
-###Features:Users can check off any dietary restrictions or allergies they may have in the settings tab.
+###Features: Users can check off any dietary restrictions or allergies they may have in the settings tab.
 This will generate a number of meal options that includes one entree, 2 sides and 1 soup.
 The composition of the meal options will be based on nutritional values.

 |Deitary restrictions considered presently: | Allergens considered presently:|
 |-------------------------------------------|--------------------------------|